 In terms of the time commitment involved, experts say that the best approach is to limit the number of advisory council meetings to 12 per year, with 3 quarterly meetings onsite with each meeting lasting approximately 3 to 4 hours.
 Additionally, you may want to consider 1 lunch meeting per year and sporadic Zoom meetings.

 Having an advisory council and implementing their recommendations are, of course, two different things.
 It is important that any plans also have reasonable time frames as well as a facilitator that can serve to motivate staff.

 An advisory council can be extremely valuable in that they provide a new perspective on the business.
 While there is no doubt that creating and maintaining an advisory council may be a lot of work, there are ample potential benefits to consider.
 Additionally, the process of creating an advisory council and implementing their recommendations can dramatically increase the value and salability of your business.

-The post 5 Ways that Sellers Can Focus on the Positives appeared first on Deal Studio – Automate, accelerate and elevate your deal making.
+The post The Benefits of an Advisory Council appeared first on Deal Studio – Automate, accelerate and elevate your deal making.